imagej/imagej.github.io/pages/Cell_Counter.md

 description: test description
 ---

+{% include component-stats content=':sc.fiji:Cell\_Counter' %}This
-This plugin will open a new cell counter GUI.
+plugin will open a new cell counter GUI.
 On the left are the counter types and counters, on the right the action buttons.

-{% capture includecontent %} Please consider using the built-in [Multi-Point Tool](https://imagej.net/docs/guide/146-19.html#sec:Multi-point-Tool) in ImageJ, as this tool now replicates most of the functionality of Cell Counter. {% endcapture %}
+{% include sidebox-right content='Please consider using the built-in [Multi-Point Tool](https://imagej.net/docs/guide/146-19.html#sec:Multi-point-Tool) in ImageJ, as this tool now replicates most of the functionality of Cell Counter.' %}

-{% include info-box content=includecontent %}

 ## Bugs